 - Display readiness for very advanced or accelerated learning opportunities

 - Require additional academic challenges to support their continued educational growth

 - Demonstrate characteristics of unique creativity and higher level thinking

 The identification process begins with an opportunity for parents and/or teachers to refer students for Gifted Services.
-Once nominated, Gifted Services will identify next steps to determine formal identification, continue to collect assessment data, or move a student to Program and Monitor status within 30 days.
-Once nominations are received, students are evaluated over a period of time.
+Once referred, Gifted Services will identify next steps to determine formal identification, continue to collect assessment data, or move a student to Program and Monitor status within 30 days.
+Once referrals are received, students are evaluated over a period of time.
 Performance in classroom settings, state testing data, standardized test scores, and behavioral rating scales are reviewed.
 Students may also take additional tests to help determine their ability or achievement during the identification process.
 For students who have been previously tested, a full review of data is completed before next steps are determined.
 According to district policy, students can be tested twice in their academic career.
-Gifted Services will review external cognitive testing if it is providedby the parent or guardian.
+Gifted Services will review external cognitive testing if it is provided by the parent or guardian.